 The key trick to doing great on social media

 There is no trick.
 You’re a smart and savvy business professional.
 Apply that same logic to your social media approach for your brand.
 Don’t believe the click-baity articles that promise to help you triple your followers overnight or double your engagements “with this one simple trick!”

 You wouldn’t believe those if they came to you as cold emails promising to double your sales overnight.
 Don’t believe them here, either.
 They are mostly scams trying to sell you followers, likes, or engagements.
 Those are ephemeral KPIs that do nothing to actually help your brand.
 Trust your bullshit radar.

 It takes constant hard work to improve your social media presence, impressions, and engagements.
 And, as in business, there are things that you can do to improve your social media strategy and metrics — but at the end of the day they all take time and work, just like anything else worth doing well.

 Get plugged in, follow Tigerpaw on social media

 Want to get keyed in to more blog posts like this?
 Need an overly caffeinated dose of Tiger puns in your day?
-Connect with us and follow Tigerpaw on Twitter, Facebook, and LinkedIn.
+Connect with us and follow Tigerpaw on Twitter, Facebook, LinkedIn, and Instagram.

 Join the conversation.
 Say “Hi!”
 Like some posts, engage with us.
 We’re here and we’re listening, and we’ll probably respond back to you — if you sound like a human and not SkyNet, of course.